AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ### Weapons

 When battling against the cannibal hordes, you’ll need a good weapon if you want to survive; arsenals are even better.
-In ***CC***, a good weapon can make all the difference between horrible death and grim survival, and in this section you will learn how to create and use just about any weapon you can think of.
+In Cannibal Contagion, a good weapon can make all the difference between horrible death and grim survival, and in this section you will learn how to create and use just about any weapon you can think of.

-In ***CC***, there are two main methods which you can use to handle weapon mechanics in-game.
+In Cannibal Contagion, there are two main methods which you can use to handle weapon mechanics in-game.
 The first and easiest method is to simply use weapons as if they were special Gear, giving you bonuses to relevant Showdowns when using those weapons.
 If you play them like this, the weapons can be called just like normal Gear, giving you a *single* bonus card when activated or *four* bonus cards when Sacrificed.
 The CiC can arbitrarily deem some weapons to give more of a bonus than others, and some weapons to only be usable as sacrifices (such as grenades and Molotov cocktails).

 If you’re looking to place less in-game emphasis upon gathering weapons, and want to play a game with more focus on story and survival than on first-person shooter-style murdering and loot-grabbing, then I suggest using the Gear method.
 It will allow you to spend less time dealing with weapon mechanics, and more time coming up with conflicts of a more character-personal basis as the players think less about combat and more about the survival and goals of their characters.
 However, if you want a lot of high-octane butt-kicking with wild and crazy weapons, keep reading.

 #### Custom Weapons

-The second method of weapon implementation in ***CC*** involves the creation of random and/or custom weapons, and can give your games a much heavier dose of crazy carnage than the Gear method.
+The second method of weapon implementation in Cannibal Contagion involves the creation of random and/or custom weapons, and can give your games a much heavier dose of crazy carnage than the Gear method.
 Using these mechanics, weapons have multiple in-game statistics that affect cards drawn in Showdowns, Hurtin’ dealt with successful plays, how much Juice the weapon can use before it runs dry, and more.
 By allowing the custom weapons into your game, you are letting the players know that this game will have a lot of action, and you’re cool with that.

 With this system, weapons now possess their own special category of mechanics.
 Weapons will have a handful of variable stats that can be predetermined or drawn completely at random.
 With the custom weapons option, you may find that randomly statting-out your weapons can be a butt-load of fun all by itself.